 New Brighton's Lawn Sprinkling Policy

 It can take 3,000 gallons of water per week to keep a 1/4 acre lawn green.
-Bob Mugaas, Univ.
-Of MN suggests:
+Bob Mugaas, University of MN suggests:

-Watering deeply and infrequently during the dry summer months of July and August.
+- Watering deeply and infrequently during the dry summer months of July and August.
 Clay soils, which are common in New Brighton, hold water well.
-Applying 3/4″ to 1″ of water per week will maintain a green lawn.
-On an average, one and a half hours of watering will apply that much water.
+Applying 3/4 of an inch to 1 inch of water per week will maintain a green lawn.
+On average, one and a half hours of watering will apply that much water.
 Water sprinklers that throw large drops are more effective and waste less water than those with fine, high sprays.
 Your watering schedule should be adjusted to account for rainfall.

-Lawns can be allowed to go into a summer dormancy period.
+- Lawns can be allowed to go into a summer dormancy period.
 This will save you money and time spent mowing.
 If you choose to do this, do not fertilize your lawn in the spring.
-Gradually decrease water application as July approaches, then apply 1/4″ to ½” of water every two to three weeks.
+Gradually decrease water application as July approaches, then apply 1/4 inch to ½ inch of water every two to three weeks.
 Shorten the interval if you have sandy soil on your property.

 The City of New Brighton flushes the fire hydrants in the fall, usually in October, to remove iron and manganese from the water system.
 The flushing may temporarily cause some reddish-brown water for New Brighton residents.
 The water is safe for human consumption; however, it could stain clothing if washing clothes.
 If discoloration of water occurs, please refrain from washing clothes until the water is clear.
 It should clear up in 24 hours.

-The hydrant flushing begins along 7th St NW and continues north to Co Rd H. When the north half of the City is complete, the south half will be done, beginning at 7th St NW and working south to Co Rd D. The flushing takes approximately one week to complete.
+The hydrant flushing begins along 7th Street NW and continues north to County Road H. When the north half of the City is complete, the south half will be done, beginning at 7th Street NW and working south to County Road D. The flushing takes approximately one week to complete.